 - MUS 236 Percussion

 Music majors are required to register for 200-level applied music (MUS 219-236).
-An audition and full-time faculty signature is required.
+An audition and departmental approval is required.
 Students who do not pass the audition but desire to pursue an Associate of Fine Arts degree may enroll in the 100-level applied music courses (enrichment only) in order to improve their skills.
 Students enrolled in the 100-level courses may continue to audition for approval in the 200-level applied music through their applied music jury at the end of each semester.
 If a student studying at the 100-level achieves the level of performance of a freshman music major in their chosen instrument or voice within four semesters of study at the 100 level, the music faculty will grant approval for the student to begin enrolling in the first semester of the 200 level at that time.
 Music majors must complete four semesters of Private Applied Music in the same instrument or voice toward the Associate of Fine Arts degree.
 Any music major receiving private applied instruction for credit must participate in an appropriate ensemble.

 All students interested in a music major should audition before the start of the semester they plan to enroll.
 The scholarship auditions in the spring semester of each year will be the earliest opportunity to audition for the following fall semester.
 The scholarship audition will double as the applied music audition.
 The audition date will be coordinated with the Music Theory placement test.
 To apply for an audition date, please contact firstname.lastname@example.org.